jordanlabs/borg/README.md

 # Locutus Of Borg

-You (and your Haskell toy robot) will be assimilated!
+Your Haskell toy robot will be assimilated.
+It's technological distinctiveness will be added to our own.
+Resistence is futile.

 ![Locutus Of Borg](https://i.imgur.com/n7nKjHR.gif)

-A Haskell toy robot which has assimilated the ideas from many other toy robots.
+A Haskell toy robot that has assimilated many other toy robots.
+We are borg.

 ## Features